-The Lemelson-MIT InvenTeam initiative offers an unparalleled opportunity for high school students to cultiviate their creativity and experience invention.
+The InvenTeam initiative, created by the Lemelson-MIT Program, offers an unparalleled opportunity for high school students to cultivate their creativity and experience invention.

 Students learn to work in teams, while collaborating with intended users of their inventions.
 They partner with organizations in their communities to enrich their experiences.
 Most of all, students learn to move forward through challenges and celebrate "Eureka!" moments.